markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 ### Parsing the setup payload

-The CHIP Tool offers a utility for parsing the Matter onboarding setup payload and prnting it in a readable form.
+The CHIP Tool offers a utility for parsing the Matter onboarding setup payload and printing it in a readable form.
 For example, the payload can be printed on the device console during boot.

 To parse the setup code, use the `payload` command with the